MantasPauliukonis/survival-clicker2-proposal/README.md

 Survive more abuse in one go.

 ## Skills/Perks
-Each attribute has it's own set of perks.
-Character starts with all perks at level 0.
-Once unlocked levels goes up to 1.
+Each attribute has it's own set of skills.
+Character starts with all skills at level 0.
+Once unlocked levels goes up to 1 (of base level).
+Actual level is calculated adding governed attribute, active effects and base level. (formulae TBD)

-Perks level up as actions associated with them are executed (debatable).
+Skills level up as actions associated with them are executed (debatable).
 Actions fill experience bar on each skill.

 Experience needed for next level is calculated using: